Find answers to common questions about our mobile notary and apostille services

 A mobile notary is a notary public who travels to your location for convenience.
 Instead of going to a notary office, we come to your home, office, hospital, or any location that works for you.
 This service is especially helpful for those with mobility issues, busy schedules, or urgent document needs.

-We serve all of Southern California, including Los Angeles County, Orange County, San Bernardino County, Riverside County, and Ventura County.
-Travel fees may apply based on distance and location.
+We serve all of Metro Atlanta, including Fulton, DeKalb, Fayette, and Clayton counties.
+Travel fees are based on ZIP code zones.
 Same-day service is available in most areas.
 Contact us to confirm service availability in your specific location.

 Yes!
 We offer same-day appointments based on availability.
-For urgent needs, we also provide emergency notary services with expedited scheduling.
-Evening and weekend appointments are available.
+For urgent needs, we also provide rush service with expedited scheduling.
+Evening and weekend appointments are available with additional fees.
 Contact us as early as possible to ensure we can accommodate your timeline.

 We recommend scheduling at least 24-48 hours in advance when possible.
 However, we understand that urgent situations arise, and we do our best to accommodate same-day requests.
 For loan signings and complex document packages, earlier scheduling ensures we have adequate time to review requirements.

 We understand that plans change.
 Please contact us as soon as possible if you need to cancel or reschedule.
-We appreciate at least 2 hours notice for cancellations to avoid cancellation fees.
-We'll work with you to find a new time that fits your schedule.
+We appreciate as much notice as possible for cancellations.
+Cancellations made after travel has begun or upon arrival may be subject to a travel or convenience fee, depending on circumstances.

 An apostille is a certificate that authenticates the origin of a public document for use in another country.
 It's required under the Hague Convention for documents being used internationally in member countries.
 The apostille verifies the signature, seal, and authority of the official who signed the document.